Vizonex/SQLTable/README.md

 There still maybe cases where you might need SQLModel still so I will see about thinking of ways you could use both of them at the same time.

-I hope SQLTable will be the future of databases and I can't wait to see what you, other people as well as what companies big and small will end up doing with it.
+I hope SQLTable will be the future of databases and I can't wait to see what you & other people will end up doing with it.

-SQLTable still has a long way to go and I plan to make a way to use `AsyncAttrs` with it.

 ## Examples
 What if we wanted to write a proxy service?
 SQLTable Adapts many aspects from SQLAlchemy, SQLModel and msgspec